Get a free, no obligation personal loan quote with rates as low as 6.99%

 Home Accessibility Tax Credit (HATC)

-The credit allows you to claim up to $10,000 in expenses and usually results in a non-refundable credit of 1,500 per year.
-Any work done by professionals such as plumbers, architects, contractors, and more are eligible expenses, as are building materials, fixtures, permits and equipment rentals if you do the work yourself.
+Eligible expenses include any work done by professionals such as plumbers, architects, and contractors, as well as building materials, fixtures, permits, and equipment rentals if you do the work yourself.

-Old Age Security (OAS) pension
+Old Age Security (OAS) Pension

 Guaranteed Income Supplement